siadat/netmatch/README.md

     6   └───────────>p2.EVENT
     7     p1.log3    p2.log5

-Note that Process 1 is blocked for 2 time units, i.e., p1.log3 is not executed until p2.EVENT is executed.
+Process 1 is blocked for 2 time units, i.e., p1.log3 is not executed until p2.EVENT is executed.

 ## Concepts